Financial-Times/coco-neo4j-backup/README.md

             fleetctl stop neo4j-${NEO_COLOUR}@1.service

-    1. SCP the backup file to the cluster host that was running the red neo4j instance.
+    1. SCP the backup file to the cluster host that was running the red neo4j instance (SCP only needed if you aren't where you downloaded the tarball to)
-    1. Back up the old data directory and extract the contents of the backup tarball into the `/vol` partition:
+    1. Back up the old data directory and extract the contents of the backup tarball into the `/vol` partition (please note that the expected tar ball is from the backup service and may need to be adjusted for any other way in which the tar file may have been created):

             cd /vol/neo4j-${NEO_COLOUR}-1 \
                 && sudo mv graph.db graph.db.old \